About EI Wellspring

 We specialize in articles about how to modify the home environment so people with MCS/EHS can live a life in dignity.
-We prefer to write about methods that have proven themselves to work and avoid untested ideas.
+We prefer to write about methods that have proven themselves to work and we avoid untested ideas.
 We provide enough details to make it possible to do the projects successfully, though that means our articles tend to be long and may be overwhelming to some — sorry, there are few one-page answers to difficult issues!

 We do not cover treatments, since we have no medical qualifications.